AaltoSciComp/scicomp-docs/about/cs-it.rst

 We:

-* Handle daily device and infrastructure needs
+* Handle daily device and infrastructure needs.

-* Develop and maintain department services, such as :doc:`jupyter.cs.aalto.fi </aalto/jupyterhub>` or the department services database lapa.aalto.fi
+* Develop and maintain department services, such as :doc:`jupyter.cs.aalto.fi </aalto/jupyterhub>` or the department services database lapa.aalto.fi.

-* Help co-maintain other platforms developed by researchers or teachers
+* Help co-maintain other platforms developed by researchers or teachers.

 * Provide services for :doc:`managing the department's research data
-  </aalto/aaltodata>`
+  </aalto/aaltodata>`.

 * `Provide virtual machines
   <https://wiki.aalto.fi/display/CSdept/IT>`__.

-* Provide advanced consultation for IT needs for research
+* Provide advanced consultation for IT needs for research.

 ... but most basic IT tools are handled by Aalto IT Services, not us.
 We build on their work and make sure research and teaching goes